 How to make good red lobster bread:

-- make garlic butter-this is to coat the biscuit balls, and to brush on top
+- make garlic butter-this is to coat the Mozzarella bombs, and to brush on top

 - cut and roll out the biscuits-cutting them will make the balls themselves smaller, and rolling them out will make them easier to stuff